Anti-pneumonia vaccine: Important information for Pinoy parents

 "Pneumonia can cost up to P23, 500 for hospitalization, including professional fee, consultation, laboratory tests andmedication,” said the DOH, adding that the vaccine costs about P2,050.00 per full vaccination and that 3 doses of the PCV are recommended per child.

 There are also two kinds of PCV.
 PCV 10 which, according to an Inquirer report, costs around P2,050 to P4,000, inclusive of the pediatrician's professional fee.
 PCV 13 is a bit more pricey, at P3,545, or P5,500, inclusive of the pediatrician's fee.
 According to research, PCV 13 prevented more deaths than PCV 10, back in 2014.

-When should my child get each dose of PCV?
+When should my child get each dose of the anti-pneumonia vaccine?

 As previously mentioned, each child is required to get 3 doses at around 6, 10, and 14 weeks of age.
 With each dose intentionally scheduled at least 4 weeks apart.
 It's still best to consult your pediatrician regarding the best schedule and brand of vaccine for your little one.

-What about those who are not in poverty, but can't afford the vaccine?
+What about those who are not in poverty, but can't afford the anti-pneumonia vaccine?

 The complaints of parents who cannot afford the vaccine have not fallen on deaf ears.
 International Humanitarian organization Doctors Without Borders have launched a campaign called A Fair Shot to raise awareness about how the PCV vaccine needs to be made more accessible to parents.
 They target their efforts to convince big pharmaceutical companies to lower their prices in order to give little ones a fair shot at life, by being given the opportunity to get a chance to grow into optimum health and well-being, which is, we can all agree, is the birthright of every child.